 Sometimes, side effects may linger beyond the active treatment period.
 These are called long-term side effects or late effects and may develop months or even years after diagnosis.

-Late effects of childhood CNS tumors include delayed development, learning problems, secondary cancers, hormone problems, delayed growth, and balance and vision problems.
+Late effects of childhood CNS tumors include delayed development, learning problems, secondary cancers, hormone deficiencies, delayed growth, and balance and vision problems.
 Children may have problems with memory, thinking, attention, and learning.
 They may also have an increased risk of anxiety and depression.

 Based on the type of treatment your child received, the doctor will recommend certain examinations and tests to check for late effects.
 For example, radiation therapy to the head or spine can cause cognitive and endocrine (hormonal) symptoms over time.
-The severity of these symptoms vary greatly from person to person, depending on your child’s age and how much radiation therapy they received.
+The severity of these symptoms varies greatly from person to person, depending on your child’s age and how much radiation therapy they received.
 Similarly, the risks and potential side effects of surgery vary widely, depending on the location of the tumor and how it grew.
 The risks of chemotherapy and second cancers also strongly depend on the treatment, including the specific drugs and doses used.
 Your child’s doctor will talk with you about these risks and recommend the necessary cancer screening tests.

 Usually, follow-up tests include a CT or MRI of the brain and/or spine, hormone tests, and tests to check for how well the brain is working and how a child is growing and developing.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.